 RF Mode Building Biology Guideline Notes

-The Mito Meter measures down to approximately -60dBm (0.0005mW/m2 / 0.5 uW/m2), which is not quite as sensitive as the professional RF meters used by Building Biology EMF technicians but sensitive enough to screen RF environments.
+The Mito Meter measures down to approximately -60dBm (0.0005mW/m2 / 0.5 uW/m2) which is not quite as sensitive as the professional RF meters used by Building Biology EMF technicians but sensitive and fast enough to screen RF environments.

 It’s important to note that the widely used RF broadband meters generally are not accurate in their results when measuring multiple RF sources simultaneously.
 Not even top of the line professional RF meters are capable of making the correct calculations.
 Only real-time RF wideband spectrum analysers can give you accurate figures as they can individually identify and measure each RF source.